jdugan6240/kak-bundle/README.md

 That's all there is to it.
 Seriously.
 This plugin manager doesn't do anything else.

+## Troubleshooting

+In certain cases, running `bundle-update` will fail to update certain plugins.
+This can occur in the following cases:

+- There are local changes that would be overwritten by `git pull`, which `bundle-update` uses, and
+- The author of the plugin force-pushes to their repository, rewriting history in the process.

+In this case, running `bundle-force-update <plugin_name>`, where `<plugin_name>` is the name of the plugin causing issues, and then running `bundle-update` will force an update to the plugin.
+However, this will overwrite any local changes made to the plugin that haven't been committed to the plugin's remote repository.
+For example, with kak-lsp, this would be `bundle-force-update kak-lsp` and `bundle-update`.

 ## License

 This plugin is "licensed" under the Unlicense.